How CCTV footage and witness statements can help win trip & slip cases

 I have had numerous cases where my client has told me that the documents simply do not reflect the reality on the ground, namely, that the highway or supermarket in question is regularly in a bad state and the inspections that the documents so clearly show to have taken place, in fact, haven’t really taken place or certainly haven’t taken place as regularly as the documents suggest.

-The only way forward is to provide evidence in the form of either CCTV, photographs or witness statements which show the true reality of the situation.
+The only way forward is to provide evidence in the form of either CCTV footage, photographs or witness statements which show the true reality of the situation.
 I can think of a number of cases where my client was able to find at least three independent witnesses who were prepared to state that they used a particular supermarket at least three times a week and, over the course of a number of years, never once saw a member of staff walking round the store with the sole job of checking for hazards.

 It is this sort of crucial evidence “on the ground” that is required to plant the seed of doubt in the judge’s mind that the inspection documents may not tell the whole story.